Conrad Black: Lifestyle

-Born to a wealthy family, Black acquired the family home and 7 acre of land in Toronto's exclusive Bridle Path neighbourhood after his parents' deaths in 1976.
+Born to a wealthy family, Black inherited the family home and 7 acre of land in Toronto's exclusive Bridle Path neighbourhood after his parents' deaths in 1976.
 Black and first wife Joanna Hishon maintained homes in Palm Beach, Toronto and London.
 After he married Barbara Amiel, he acquired a luxury Park Avenue apartment in New York.
 When the latter was sold in 2005, the US Department of Justice seized net proceeds of $8.5 million, pending resolution of court actions.
 His London townhouse in Kensington sold in 2005 for about US$25 million.
 His Palm Beach mansion was listed for sale in 2004 at $36 million.
 In late April 2011, this Florida property was also sold by Black for about US$30 million.
-The Black family estate was sold in March 2016, for a reported price of CA$16.5 million, but on a sale-lease-back of up to nine years, with an option to buy back, and the Blacks continue to live there.
-Black has disclosed his intention to remain and perhaps reacquire.
+The Black family estate was sold in March 2016, for a reported price of CA$16.5 million, but on a sale-lease-back of up to nine years, with an option to buy back.
+The Blacks have since moved out of the home.
 He has returned to the UK part-time.

 According to biographer Tom Bower, "They flaunted their wealth."
 Black's critics suggested that it was Black's second wife, Amiel, who pushed him towards a life of opulence.
 Black has always denied that he spent more than his income and position justified.
 He has called claims that his wife charged personal expenses to a corporate account, including US$2,463 (£1,272) for handbags, $2,785 for opera tickets, and $140 for Amiel's "jogging attire" fiction and has pointed out that they were never alleged at trial.

 Black was ranked 238th wealthiest in Britain by the Sunday Times Rich List (2003), with an estimated wealth of £136m.
 Having departed the country, he was dropped from the 2004 list.

 Black is a former Steering Committee member of the Bilderberg Group.